Quick orientation

 What this article cannot do

 Individual tax situations vary widely.
-Specific deductions, business-structure decisions, and cross-border issues require a qualified professional.
-Consult a local tax accountant before filing.
+Specific deductions, business-structure decisions, and cross-border issues all require a qualified professional.
+Consult a licensed tax professional in your jurisdiction before filing.